HomeArticlesWhat is ERP (Enterprise Resource Planning)?

 2. Complexity: Requires careful planning and can be a time-consuming process.

-3. Resistance to Change: Employees may resist adopting new processes and systems.
+3. Resistance to Change: Employees can resist the adoption of new processes and systems.

-4. Customization vs. Standardization: Balancing company-specific needs with industry best practices.
+4. Customization vs. Standardization: Balancing the specific needs of the company with industry best practices.

 5. Training: Need for extensive training for users at all levels.